lucidworks/fusion-jupyter/linux/Readme.md

 Use the script `fusion-spark.sh` to connect fusion and jupyter
 ### Requirements:
 0. Copy the file on the machine where Fusion is installed.
+Verify the python environment you want to use.
+You can configure the python environment by changing this line in the script: `export PYSPARK_PYTHON=python3`
 1. Have python environment ready and managed (3.x preferred 2.x will also work)
 2. Install Jupyter and all the packages you would like to use e.g. sklearn,tensorflow,keras etc.
 3. Open a new terminal: